Ikirustar/Mercury/README.md

 	- Data agregation and cleaning tools also provided
 	- Regression modeling, Linear interpolation, ect
 - Basic planning functionality and checklists
+- The ability to put in tasks as parameters, and having gpt4 automatically planning out the day based on priority.

 Tools:

 Python